 Retail Horizons: Food shopping in a water-scarce world

 This article is the seventh in a 12-part series about the future of U.S. retail for the Forum for the Future-led 2014 Retail Horizons project in partnership with Retail Industry Leaders Association.
-For more about the project and the toolkit available in October, read the first post, which also contains a table of contents for the series.
+For more about the project and the toolkit available in October, read the first story.

 The future of food is both exciting and precarious.
 While technological advances promise changes in what and how we eat, the basic inputs required to make food for humans, such as water and fertile soil, have changed very little.
 Of these, changes in water availability could have the most drastic impact on the types of foods available to tomorrow's consumer.

-Based on current estimates, fresh water is going to be in high demand.
+Based on current estimates, fresh water will be in high demand.
 According to the UN, 20 percent of the world's population already lives in areas of water scarcity.
-By 2030, half the global population could be facing water scarcity with demand outstripping supply by 40 percent.
+By 2030, half the global population could face water scarcity with demand outstripping supply by 40 percent.

-This is particularly relevant for food production since agriculture uses roughly 70 percent of consumptive freshwater globally.
-In the western United States, where we produce much of our food, that number jumps to 90 percent.
+This is particularly relevant for food production because agriculture uses roughly 70 percent of consumptive freshwater globally.
+In the Western United States, where we produce much of our food, that number jumps to 90 percent.

 Unless advances are made in desalination technology to make the process cheaper and less energy-intensive — or harsh legislative measures that impose restrictions are implemented — water will become scarcer and as a result, food more expensive.

 This has numerous implications for families trying to put food on the table.
-Much is been written about "the Western diet" and its impact on our bodies and the environment.
+Much has been written about "the Western diet" and its impact on our bodies and the environment.
 It is well known that red meat is energy-intensive, and many now advocate for a plant-based diet.
-According to a study on the water footprint of food, to produce 1 kilogram of beef requires an average of 15,500 liters of water, whereas 1 kilogram of cabbage requires 200 liters.
+According to a study on the water footprint of food (PDF), to produce 1 kilogram of beef requires an average of 15,500 liters of water, whereas 1 kilogram of cabbage requires 200 liters.